Joshua-Giblin-Burnham/Software-Engineering/README.md

 # **Pharmacokinetic Modelling Group Project**
-A PharmacoKinetic (PK) model for analysis of injected solute dynamics over time.
+This is a Python package for the analysis PharmacoKinetic (PK) models of an injected solute dynamics over time.
+The code enables users to create models with custom parameters and find and plot the solutions.
+Users have the ability to plot multiple models together, and so compare them.
+Or plot the models separately for a more detailed and specific visualisation of a PK model.

 ## **Authors**
 Joshua Giblin-Burnham, Francesco Rivetti-Macorig, Charlie Hamilton and Christopher Chung